duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-database-first.md

 ## 2. Create the Application

-To keep things simple we?re going to build a basic console application that uses the Database First to perform data access:
+To keep things simple we're going to build a basic console application that uses the Database First to perform data access:

 -   Open Visual Studio
 -   **File -&gt; New -&gt; Project?**